Djohnnie/Djohnnie/README.md

 * Learning about quantum computing and the [Microsoft Quantum Development Kit](https://www.microsoft.com/en-us/quantum/development-kit)
 * Having some fun with .NET 5, [Raspberry Pi](https://www.raspberrypi.org/), and home automation
 * Teaching .NET, C# and quantum computing
+* Preparing for my Netcoreconf talk [What is new in .NET 5 and the future of .NET](https://netcoreconf.com/)
-* Preparing for my NDC London talk [Microsoft Q# and Azure Quantum](https://ndc-london.com/agenda/microsoft-q-and-azure-quantum-0w17/0duvbeues1j)
+* Preparing for my TechTrain Mechelen talk [What is new in .NET 5 and the future of .NET](https://www.meetup.com/nl-NL/TechTrain-Mechelen/events/276247384/)
 * Staying home due to [COVID-19](https://www.info-coronavirus.be/en/)
 * Playing [Beat Saber](https://www.beatsaber.com/) by myself
 * Playing [Half Life: Alyx](https://www.half-life.com/nl/alyx/) by myself